eclipse/steady/docs/public/content/user/manuals/report.md

 The color code on the left of each item reflects the CVSS score of the respective vulnerability, it is grey in case no CVSS score is present.

-The table below each item contains a subset of those projects/modules having a dependency on the respective vulnerable archive.
+The table below each item contains a subset of those applications/modules having a dependency on the respective vulnerable archive.

-You can reach the Web frontend of each module/project by clicking on its name.
+You can reach the Web frontend of each application/project by clicking on its name.

-Moreover, each project/module comes with a tooltip showing more information about the respective project/module, the nature of its dependency on the respective archive (scope and transitivity), and, for exempted vulnerabilities, the exemption reason.
+Moreover, each application/module comes with a tooltip showing the complete GAV coordindates, the nature of its dependency on the respective archive (scope and transitivity), and the exemption reason (in case of exempted vulnerabilities).

 The three columns indicate whether the vulnerable code is present, whether it is potentially executable or actually executed.